Darkseal/PasswordGenerator/README.md

 That's it for now: hope you'll like it!

 ## Security considerations
 The password randomness is calculated using a `CryptoRandom` class that mimics the standard Random class in the .NET Framework, replacing its standard (non-secure) behaviour with a cryptographic random number generator.
-The `CryptoRandom` class has been taken from [IdentityModel](https://github.com/IdentityModel/IdentityModel/), however a second implementation (`CryptoRandom2`) has been added as well (taken from [here](https://gist.github.com/niik/1017834) - credits to Stephen Toub, Shawn Farkas and Markus Olsson).
-If you want to use the second implementation, just rename the `CryptoRandom2.cs` file and class to `CryptoRandom` (or instantiate a `CryptoRandom2` class in the `PasswordGenerator.cs` file).
+The `CryptoRandom` class has been taken from [IdentityModel](https://github.com/IdentityModel/IdentityModel/).

+In the GitHub project you'll also find an alternative `CryptoRandom` implementation (`CryptoRandom2`), which has been taken from [here](https://gist.github.com/niik/1017834) (credits to Stephen Toub, Shawn Farkas and Markus Olsson).
+If you want to use the alternative implementation, just rename the `CryptoRandom2.cs` file and class to `CryptoRandom`, replacing the previous one - or just instantiate a `CryptoRandom2` object in the `PasswordGenerator.cs` file.

 ## Online Resources
 * Official Site: https://www.ryadel.com/